Cyfrin/codehawks-docs/src/routes/rewards-and-judging/+page.md

 A `share` represents your cut of the prize pool.
 If you get 5 shares, and there are a total of 10 shares in a $10,000 pool, you get $5,000.

 Your final payout will be rounded down to 2 decimal places.
+So if your payout is $0.003, you will get $0.00.

 *This is likely to change in the future.*